Pigeon Pose -Eka Pada Rajakapotasana

 Step by step

-- Slide your left leg back, straighten the knee and point the toes.
-Make sure the leg is behind your body, not drawing outwards, and your heel is pointing up to the ceiling.
+- Slide your left leg back and point your toes, your heel is pointing up to the ceiling.

-- Gently lower yourself down and use some support under your right buttock if needed, to keep your hips level.
+- Scissor your hips together, by drawing your legs in towards each other.
+Use some support under your right buttock if needed, to keep your hips level.

-- As you exhale, walk your hands forward on the fingertips and lower your upper body towards the floor.
+- As you exhale, walk your hands forward and lower your upper body towards the floor.
 You can rest your forearms and forehead on the mat.

-- If your forehead doesn't reach the mat you can make fists with your hands and stack them on top of each other, then rest your forehead on your hands.
+- If your forehead doesn't reach the mat you can make fists with your hands and stack them on each other then rest your forehead on your hands, or use a block.

-- You can also stay up higher, resting on your elbows or hands, just remember not to slump in the shoulders - keep the base of the neck long and relaxed.
+- You can also stay up higher, resting on your elbows or hands, just remember not to slump in the shoulders - keep the base of the neck soft.

 - Uses core strength to keep your hips level.

 - Targets the psoas muscle and hip flexors.